 This is also where false eyelashes should be applied, as close to the Upper Lash Line as possible.

 Done with the upper part of the eye!
 YAY!

 Lower Lash Line

-You can have great fun with the Lower Lash Line!
+You can have great fun with the Lower Lash Line too!

 Just like the Lid and Upper Lash Line, the Lower Lash Line can be divided into inner, middle, and outer.
-If you divided the Lid into vertical thirds, you can follow the exact order in which the three eyeshadow colors were placed.
+If you divide the Lid into vertical thirds, you can follow the exact order in which the three eyeshadow colors are placed.

 Alternatively, you can simply use dark eyeshadow colors to create a smokey look.
 Smaller eyes should avoid using black or dark brown all along the Lower Lash Line as these colors on the Lower Lash Line tend to make the eyes look smaller.
 A dark color can be used on the outer 1/3 of the Lower Lash Line, a mid tone on the middle, and a lighter color on the inner 1/3.

 Some people use eyeliners on the Lower Lash Line.
 My favorite is a gorgeous dark brown glittery pencil from Clio that I've been using for years.
 When I'm in the mood for something extra, I'll top it up with a reddish brown color like Venetian Red or Love Letter from ABH Modern Renaissance.
 Warm colors look much nicer on my NC25 skintone rather than cool colors.

 It is definitely alright not to put anything on the Lower Lash Line as well, but I prefer to apply a color or two for balance and dramatic definition.